giwanaga/ncrement.vim/README.md

 Let's suppose that you have a line editing as "TARGET LINE" below.
 Your cursor is at its head.
-When you execute ":NextWord", you find "Monday" becomes "Tuesday", because "Monday" is the nearest target to your cursor.
+When you execute ":NextWord", you find "Monday" becomes "Tuesday",
+because "Monday" is the nearest target to your cursor.
-":NextWordOf ncrement_u_wordlist_pod" searches only words in the specified word list.
+`:NextWordOf ncrement_u_wordlist_pod` searches only words in the specified word list.
 I.e. "afternoon" hits first and gets replaced to "evening".
 "Monday" is out of its targets.